haraldsDev/face-rec/README.md

 [✅] –– **Frontend**, built with React.

 [✅] –– **Backend**, built with node.js & express.js.
-Backend code is located in another repo: https://github.com/haraldsDev/face-rec-backend
+Backend code is in another repo: https://github.com/haraldsDev/face-rec-backend

 [✅] –– **Database**, in postgresQL